awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-getting-started-step2.md

-# Package Compiled Model<a name="edge-getting-started-step2"></a>
+# Package a Compiled Model<a name="edge-getting-started-step2"></a>

-Packaging jobs take SageMaker Neo compiled models and make any changes necessary to deploy the model with the inference engine, Edge Manager agent\.
-To package your model, create an edge packaging job with `create_edge_packaging` API or with the SageMaker console\.
+Packaging jobs take SageMaker Neo–compiled models and make any changes necessary to deploy the model with the inference engine, Edge Manager agent\.
+To package your model, create an edge packaging job with the `create_edge_packaging` API or the SageMaker console\.

-You will need to provide the name that you used for your Neo compilation job, a name to the packaging job, a role ARN \(see [Prerequisites](https://docs.aws.amazon.com/sagemaker/dg/latest/edge-getting-started-step1.html) section\), a name to the model, a model version, and the S3 bucket URI for the output of the packaging job\.
+You need to provide the name that you used for your Neo compilation job, a name for the packaging job, a role ARN \(see [Prerequisites](edge-getting-started-step1.md) section\) , a name for the model, a model version, and the Amazon S3 bucket URI for the output of the packaging job\.
 The following is an example using the API\.

 ```
 # Create SageMaker client so you can submit a packaging job